-The Trial Court Financial Policies and Procedures Manual will be updated and distributed upon Judicial Council approval.
-A collaborative effort was made by the workgroup's nine represented courts, along with a review by Judicial Council staff offices, including Audit Services, Branch Accounting and Procurement, Budget Services, and Legal Services.
+The TCFPPM will be updated and distributed upon Judicial Council approval.
+Controversy was mitigated through the collaborative efforts of the workgroup's nine represented courts, as well as review by Judicial Council of California offices including Budget Services, Audit Services, Branch Accounting and Procurement, and Legal Services.